 2) By making the scientific publication openly available in a repository (either as a Version of Record or as an Author Accepted Manuscript) that supports immediate access and is in compliance with Plan S.

-If the chosen scientific journal or publishing platform does not declare that they accept immediate self-archiving of either of these versions, the Academy encourages the authors to propose making the article openly available immediately, as agreed in the publishing agreement.
+If the chosen scientific journal or publishing platform does not declare that they accept immediate self-archiving of either of these versions, the Research Council encourages the authors to propose making the article openly available immediately, as agreed in the publishing agreement.
 If the publisher refuses immediate self-archiving, the article can be made open access through self-archiving within an embargo (up to 12 months for social sciences and the humanities, up to 6 months for other scientific disciplines).
-The Academy is preparing to phase out embargos and adopt the Rights Retention Strategy, which enables immediate self-archiving, during 2021.

-The Academy considers that all repositories operating in Finland with the support of Finnish universities and government research institutes fulfil these conditions.
-Academy-funded researchers may also use international, reliable repositories for self-archiving purposes.
+The Research Council considers that all repositories operating in Finland with the support of Finnish universities and government research institutes fulfil these conditions.
+Researchers funded by us may also use international, reliable repositories for self-archiving purposes.

 3) By publishing articles in a scientific journal supported by a transformative agreement between a publisher committed to promoting immediate open access and a representative of the scientific community (e.g. the FinELib Consortium or an individual research organisation) or in a scientific journal committed to promoting immediate open access (transformative journal).
 The agreements must be valid during the period 1 January 2021–31 December 2024.

-Peer-reviewed articles produced in Academy-funded projects may not be published using the so-called hybrid model, where individual articles published in subscription-based journals are made open access on payment.
+Peer-reviewed articles produced in projects funded by us may not be published using the so-called hybrid model, where individual articles published in subscription-based journals are made open access on payment.